Drug Info FAQ: Part 2

-It really is no safer to abuse prescription drugs than use street drugs.
-More than ten thousand people die from prescription painkiller abuse each year, more than the number that die from cocaine and heroin abuse combined.
-It is very easy to overdose on these drugs when they are used in an uncontrolled fashion or they may have a fatal effect on a person's existing health condition.
+It is not safer to abuse prescription drugs than use street drugs.
+More than ten thousand people die from prescription painkiller abuse each year, more than the number who die from cocaine and heroin abuse combined.
+It is very easy to overdose on these drugs when they are used in an uncontrolled fashion or they may have a fatal effect on a person’s existing health condition.

 An addicted person knows that he (or she) is harming himself and others when he abuses drugs.
 This knowledge will create a deterioration in personal integrity and self-respect, the longer it goes on.
 The effect of the drugs and the physical damage they do, along with the harm being done to one’s family, friends and future hopes normally results in depression.
 An addicted person also feels guilty for the bad acts that were committed, but the continued use of drugs will usually obliterate these feelings.

 Additionally, drugs can create other mental conditions such as paranoia, anxiety, even symptoms of schizophrenia.
-Drugs seem to bring out the worst in many people and destroy the person's best qualities.
-The good news is that for most people, a thorough, long-term drug rehabilitation program like the Narconon program can help them walk all the way back to a healthy, positive outlook again.
-It's not something that happens overnight.
-It takes a desire to overcome the addiction and three to five months of work.
+Drugs seem to bring out the worst in many people and destroy the person’s best qualities.
+The good news is that for most people, a thorough, eight to ten-week drug rehabilitation program like the Narconon program can help them walk all the way back to a healthy, positive outlook again.
+It’s not something that happens overnight.
 After all, both the physical damage and the mental damage must be repaired.

 The physical healing can be assisted by a thorough detoxification action.
 At Narconon, this detoxification is accomplished by combining time in a sauna with moderate daily exercise and a strict regimen of nutritional supplements.
 In just a few weeks, a person can experience a resurgence of his or her own ability to think clearly.

-For more Frequently Asked Questions, read: Drug Information FAQ Part 1
+For more Frequently Asked Questions, see: Drug Information FAQ Part 1